-The following parameters can be set in the New DECT phone and the Configure DECT phone dialog:
+The following parameters can be set in the New SIP user page:

 - Display name: The name parameter represents the SIP Display Name field.
-This parameter is optional but recommended. - Number/SIP user name: The number is the SIP account number or extension for the DECT phone. - IPEI: This optional setting is the DECT phone IPEI number.
-On a Mitel DECT 142 / Mitel 142d DECT phone, the IPEI can be found via the following path of the DECT phone menu: Main menu > Phone settings > System.
+This parameter is optional but recommended. - Number/SIP user name: The number is the SIP account number or extension for the DECT phone. - PIN: The DECT phone default PIN is set to 0000.
+It is the same default PIN as for the local DECT phone feature. - User/Device relation: Specifies the user-device relationship type as Fixed or Unbound. - IPEI: This optional setting is the DECT phone IPEI number.
+On a Mitel DECT 142 / Mitel 142d DECT phone, the IPEI can be found along the following path of the DECT phone menu: Main menu > Phone settings > System.
 On a Mitel 600 DECT phone, the IPEI can be found in the System DECT phone menu.
-Consult the DECT phone's user guide for further information. - DECT authentication code: The DECT authentication code is used during initial DECT subscription as a security option and can be set here for each DECT phone separately (DECT phone-specific DECT authentication code).
-This parameter is optional.
-If no DECT phone-specific DECT authentication code is set, the systemwide DECT authentication code is used. - Login/Additional ID: The additional ID can be used as a mean for data search within wildcard subscription (because of the IPEI is not configured which selects the data otherwise). - Delete subscription: This option is only available when configuring an existing DECT phone (in the Configure DECT phone dialog).
-If this option is selected, the DECT phone will be unsubscribed. - SOS number, ManDown number: SOS and ManDown are calling numbers which will be automatically called as soon as an SOS or ManDown event happens.
-If no individual SOS or ManDown number is configured for a DECT phone, the number of the appropriate alarm trigger will be used as a system-wide calling number in case of a SOS or ManDown event.
-Please see /31/ for details. - Voice mail number: The voice mail number is the number which will be automatically called as soon as a voice mail call is initiated on the Mitel 600 DECT phone.
-If there is no individual voice mail number configured in this field, then the system-wide voice mail number is used (see also the System setting menu, section 5.4.1.9).
-If there is no voice mail number configured (neither the individual nor the system-wide) or another DECT phone type is used, then the voice mail number must be configured locally in the DECT phone. - Number used for visibility checks: Provides phone number or SIP user name used for standby OMM visibility checks.
+Consult the DECT phone user guide for more information. - DECT authentication code: This parameter is used during initial DECT subscription as a security option and can be set here for each DECT phone separately (DECT-phone-specific DECT authentication code) and it is an optional parameter.
+If no DECT-phone-specific DECT authentication code is set, the systemwide DECT authentication code is used. - Login/Additional ID: The additional ID can be used for data search within wildcard subscription (because the IPEI is not configured, which selects the data otherwise).

+- SOS number, ManDown number: SOS and ManDown are calling numbers that are automatically called as soon as an SOS or ManDown event occurs.
+If no individual SOS or ManDown number is configured for a DECT phone, the number of the appropriate alarm trigger will be used as a system-wide calling number when an SOS or a ManDown event occurs.
+See /31/ for details. - Voice mail number: Specifies the number that will be automatically called as soon as a voice mail call is initiated on the Mitel 600 DECT phone.
+If no individual voice mail number is configured in this field, the system-wide voice mail number is used (see also the System settings menu, section 6.4.1.9).
+If there is no voice mail number configured (neither individual nor the system-wide) or if another DECT phone type is used, then the voice mail number must be configured locally in the DECT phone. - Number used for visibility checks: Provides the phone number or SIP user name used for standby OMM visibility checks.